Hi Dan,

 feathers in blood.

-7 - Are small birds easier to accedently kill than bigger birds?
+Post by Dan Vesma7 - Are small birds easier to accedently kill than bigger birds?

 Yes mistakes can easily occur with smaller hawks and the smaller birds such